 Easter Monday (Lundi de Pâques) is this “eighth day” that prefigures a peaceful and radiant eternity, hence the name of Radiant Monday (Lundi radieux).

-In the south of France, it was customary to have a large picnic with family and friends on Easter Monday at noon with a large omelette, prepared with Easter eggs, as the main course.
+It was customary in the south of France to have a large picnic with family and friends on Easter Monday at noon with a large omelette, prepared with Easter eggs, as the main course.
 This tradition is called “Easter omelette” or “pâquette”.

 The Eastertide in France